Funding and Research Support

 SYLFF Graduate Fellowships for International Research

-SYLFF Fellowships are awarded to approximately five Oregon University System master’s or doctoral students each year who display potential for future leadership in international affairs, public life, and private endeavors.
+SYLFF Fellowships are awarded to approximately five Oregon University System doctoral students each year who display potential for future leadership in international affairs, public life, and private endeavors.
 Candidates are nominated by their respective graduate department/program and priority is given to nominations that exhibit strong institutional commitment (e.g. supplemental funding).
 Applications may be found online at the website above.
 For more information, contact the UO Graduate School at 541-346-2807.

 Eligibility: Nominees must meet the following criteria.